HomeSpan/HomeSpan/README.md

   * Launch the WiFi Access Point
 * A 10-page User Guide

-## Latest Updates ##
+## Latest Updates: 11/3/2020 ##

-* 11/3/2020: HomeSpan 1.0.0 is the initial public release.
+* HomeSpan 1.0.0 is the initial public release.
 It is 100% feature-complete and includes 16 very detailed example-tutorials providing step-by-step instructions on how to use HomeSpan to create your own HomeKit devices.
 A 10-page User Guide provides addtional details on how to configure your finished HomeKit device for use on your WiFi network, and how to pair it to HomeKit.

 ## Getting Started ##